 The Malinois X is a fairly new hybrid mix of the Belgian Malinois and the German Shepherd Dog.

-It combines the breed characteristics of the parent breeds, resulting in a dog which is intelligent, good-natured, level-headed, energetic, and protective.
+It combines the breed characteristics of the parent breeds, resulting in a dog that is intelligent, good-natured, level-headed, energetic, and protective.

-Though the place and date of origin of the Malinois X is unknown, the parent breeds excelled in working as shepherding dogs in the past.
+Though the place and date of origin of the Malinois X are unknown, the parent breeds excelled in working as shepherding dogs in the past.